-Kilimo Salama, our former insurance program for smallholders, is now a company – ACRE.
+Kilimo Salama, our former insurance program for smallholders, became a company – ACRE – in 2014.
 This page provides further information about ACRE Africa and the Syngenta Foundation work on which it builds.

 In early 2017, ACRE signed an agreement with the Kenya Agricultural & Livestock Research Organization (KALRO).
 Their joint aim is to provide agricultural risk management solutions to more Kenyan farmers.
 Here is further information.

 Around the world, millions of smallholders are facing the effects of climate change.
 Most of them farm fewer than five hectares, often in remote areas.
 Extreme or erratic rains, flood and drought threaten their livelihoods.

 In Kenya, the agricultural sector employs three-quarters of the working population.
 In a bad season, smallholders can lose their entire harvest.
 They then lack the money to buy quality seeds and other inputs for the next growing season.

 How ACRE helps

 ACRE (Agriculture and Climate Risk Enterprise Ltd.) evolved in 2014 from Kilimo Salama, an agricultural insurance program launched in Kenya in 2008 (see Kenya and Rwanda pages for more information about Kilimo Salama).

 This is what we said when Acre Africa was founded: